-Are you trying to figure out what to do first for your business online?
+Are you trying to figure out what to do first to promote your business online?

 There are so many free social media options how can one manage them all, right?